 They don't understand the human pain involved.

-You don't understand why this is a great moment for those families.
+They don't understand why this is a great moment for those families.

-You know, this is an opportunity, I think, that those working Americans, those blue collar workers, the heart and soul of America.
+You know, this is an opportunity, I think, that those working Americans, those blue-collar workers, the heart and soul of America.

-And um it means a lot to them.
+And it means a lot to them.

-And if he could go to all of these cities where their schools are dilapidated and broken down and the kids are getting horrible educations and and give parents the choice that he's talked about giving them, I think there might be a demographic shift potential here, the likes of which maybe could happen once every three generations.
+If Trump can take the money that's being repatriated by multinational corporations and incentivize them to build in Detroit and Milwaukee and Cleveland and Philly and other cities that really desperately need help, and if he could go to all of these cities where their schools are dilapidated and broken down and the kids are getting horrible educations and give parents the choice that he's talked about giving them, I think there might be a demographic shift potential here,

 I'd love to see that happen.